ThomasBlackford/dnd-obsidian-notes-25-26/Campaigns/Campaign 1 - The Brass God/The Party/Leo.md

 	- Short - Term: Find Friends/Companions.
 	- Medium-term: Learn the art of disguise >?
 	- Long-term: Discover who killed his brother and clear his name.
+- Exactly — Leo’s backstory is that his **half-elf father’s noble line had a full-elf heir (his younger brother)** who was mysteriously killed.
+The blame was pinned on Leo, forcing him to flee and adopt a new identity.

+The key points you can use:

+- **Political intrigue:** The murder is tied to **Caelmithar elites** who wanted control of the noble estate.

+- **Mystery:** No one publicly knows the truth, only a few insiders.
+This allows you to drip hints over time.

+- **Potential NPCs:** Scholars, messengers, or minor nobles in towns could drop subtle references or rumors about “disappearances in Caelmithar” or “noble quarrels.”

+- **Motivation:** Leo’s arc revolves around **clearing his name and uncovering who actually killed his brother** — perfect for side quests, investigations, or political maneuvering.